po1sigala/live/01-Class-Content/19-PWA/01-Activities/18-Stu_Caching-Images/README.md

 ## Expected Behavior

-Images should not only be cached as they are used and not precached.
+Images should only be cached as they are used and not precached.
 In addition, the total number of cached images should be limited to 2.

 ## Actual Behavior